edHelper.com

 1 If your room has ever been called a pigsty, that is not such a great thing...except of course if you have a pet pot-bellied pig!

 2 Pot-bellied pigs are intelligent animals that originally lived in Vietnam.
 They arrived in the United States in 1984.
-Their ancestors lived in China about 10,000 years ago.
-These cute piggies became so popular that people called them "yuppy puppies."
-Over one million people own pet pigs in the United States.
+These cute piggies became so popular as pets that people called them "yuppy puppies."
+During the height of the pet pot-bellied pig craze, as many as one million people owned pet pigs in the United States and Canada.
 That is a lot of bacon!
 But these pigs are definitely not for eating.
-Like the vegetarian sharks in Finding Nemo, their motto might be "Pigs are friends, not food."
+Like the vegetarian sharks in Finding Nemo, their owners' motto might be "Pigs are friends, not food."

 3 A pot-bellied pig is a jolly, eager-to-please pet.
 They can learn lots of tricks.
 They can come when called.
 They can sit up and beg.
 They can even dance and catch a Frisbee!
 They seem to enjoy a good television program.
 They can be housebroken or taught to use a litter box.
 Some people think that pigs are sloppy, but pot-bellied pigs are naturally clean.
-They don't even smell.
+They don't smell bad.
+Pot-bellied pigs can live up to 20 years.
+Some full-grown male pigs weigh 150 pounds!
+They are short and stubby.
+Even though their short noses look like they have been smashed against a glass window, they have an excellent sense of smell.
+Their great nose compensates for poor eyesight.
+They are named for their round belly.
+Most pot-bellied pigs are black, although some have white or tan spots.
+These pigs have a mostly straight tail instead of a curly one.
+They can wag their tails like dogs do.

 For the complete story with questions: click here for printable